juji-io/site/blog/user-centric-best-practices-of-conversational-ai-design.md

 ![The auto-generated welcome message describes the chatbot's purpose and capabilities](/assets/uploads/best_practices_3.2.png "Image 3.2")

-Second, experienced conversational AI designers can either craft their own welcome messages or customize the AI-generated message (Image 3.3) to further enforce the AI design best practice of being transparent about the AI's purpose and capabilities.
+Second, experienced designers can either craft their own welcome messages or customize the AI-generated message (Image 3.3) to further enforce the AI design best practice of being transparent about the AI's purpose and capabilities.

 ![Customize the AI-generated message to further enforce transparency](/assets/uploads/best_practices_3.3.png "Image 3.3")

+##  ﻿

 Another guideline to ensure transparency is to keep users informed on what the chatbot can do.
 This is especially important for proactive chatbots, which are designed to actively guide users to achieve their goals.
 Here we discuss three scenarios:

 * **Suggest Starter Topics to Jump Start User-AI Chat**\
   When a user meets with a chatbot for the first time, the user might not know what the chatbot can do.
-It's a good practice for conversational AI designers to teach the chatbot to suggest a hand-picked set of initial/popular topics (Image 3.4).
+It's a good practice for designers to teach the chatbot to suggest a hand-picked set of initial/popular topics (Image 3.4).
 Even better, the starter topics can be dynamically selected based on certain criteria, e.g., suggesting the most popular topics or the newest topics that the chatbot just learned (Image 3.5).
 Just like the road signs on a map, these starter topics enable users to start their exploration.

 ![Designer controlled topic suggestions to aid user exploration](/assets/uploads/best_practices_3.4.png "Image 3.4")